 This course is designed as a continuation of Professional Development I. Students learn to take resourced information and implement it in the self-directed ob search.
 Areas of concentration include: shadowing, telephone cold calling, techniques and tips for interviewing, the Mock Interview, and applying for career positions using both electronic applications and traditional means of mailing employment documents.
 Students will practice using online portfolios as a tool for application.
 Other areas of concentration will include review of interview questions and the creation of the Externship Job Goals Pro ect.
 All Externship paperwork will be reviewed and finalized.
 Student will review short and long term career planning including the steps in reaching goals and managing obstacles.
 Additionally, students will be introduced to further certifications and memberships offered by the American Culinary Federation to enhance personal employability options and traits.
-Prerequisites: GSDE 1863
+Prerequisites: GSDE 1863 successful completion of all previous courses, students participate in a 360-hour externship during their final term.
+Typically, externs will be scheduled for a minimum of 30 hours per week.
+The externship assignment may entail a morning, afternoon or evening schedule that may include weekdays or weekends.
+Learning takes place on the ob as students experience first-hand the day-to- day operations of the business.
+Supervised externships are customized to each student's abilities and capabilities.
+Weekly reports will be submitted by the student to document his her externship activities and learning.
+The sponsoring externship host will also evaluate the student.
+In addition, evaluations are made by the extern supervisor based on a visitation and observations.
+Prerequisites: All previous courses

-EX 7310 EXTERNSHIP
+EX 200 EXTERNSHIP